Camilo-Mora/H5P/README.md

 # H5P
-A demo of how to use H5P tools as stand alone.
+Demo on how to use H5P tools as stand alone.

 H5P are interative tools that enhance and facilitate considerably learning concepts.
 While the tools are open source, they still require a server to host the app, in addition to wordpress capability.
-This prevents their use for fully autonomous pages, for instance like those hsoted in Github.
+This prevents their use for fully autonomous pages, for instance like those hosted in Github.

-There is a code [https://github.com/tunapanda/h5p-standalone] developed to make H5P stand alone, but it lacks instructions on how to use it.
+There is a [code] (https://github.com/tunapanda/h5p-standalone) developed to make H5P stand alone, but it lacks instructions on how to use it.
+A good [video exist] (https://www.youtube.com/watch?v=GvQIljCP-m4), but it is out of date.

-Here is the stand-alone code. and here I found a video of how to do it in an earlier version of the code.
-Here are my .h5p files.

-the idea is for those exercises to be hosted and displayed in github.
+Here we provide a working example on how to turn H5P tools fully automonous in Github.
+Credit to the creators of the [code] (https://github.com/tunapanda/h5p-standalone) and to [Daisuke Horita] (https://github.com/CleanLake412) for working on the implementation.